abbreviatedman/spellbound/data/quotes.md

 576
 00:27:11,744 --> 00:27:13,307
-The book brought us here, so the...
+The book brought us here, so the…

 577
 00:27:13,313 --> 00:27:17,024